marijnh/Eloquent-JavaScript/06_object.md

 // → [object Object]
 ```

-{{index magic}}

-I pulled a property out of an empty object.
-Magic!
+It looks like we just pulled a property out of an empty object.
+But in fact `toString` is a method stored in `Object.prototype`, meaning it is available in most objects.

-{{index [property, inheritance], [object, property]}}

-Well, not really.
-I have simply been withholding information about the way JavaScript objects work.
-In addition to their set of properties, most objects also have a _((prototype))_.
-A prototype is another object that is used as a fallback source of properties.
-When an object gets a request for a property that it does not have, its prototype will be searched for the property, then the prototype's prototype, and so on.
+When an object gets a request for a property that it does not have, its prototype will be searched for the property.
+If that doesn't have it, _its_ prototype is searched, and so on until an object is reached has has no prototype (`Object.prototype` is such an object).

-{{index "Object prototype"}}

-So who is the ((prototype)) of that empty object?
-It is the great ancestral prototype, the entity behind almost all objects, `Object.prototype`.

 ```
-console.log(Object.getPrototypeOf({}) ==
+console.log(Object.getPrototypeOf({}) == Object.prototype);
-            Object.prototype);
 // → true
 console.log(Object.getPrototypeOf(Object.prototype));
 // → null